badcf00d/prime-suite/README.md

  🗙 **JavaScript** - Can spawn child processes through the `worker_threads` API, but does not have any sort of multi-threading support within a program.

- 🗙 **Kotlin Native** - The kotlinx-coroutines-core-native library does not support multi-threading so for the moment this version is broken until support is added
+ 🗙 **Kotlin Native** - The kotlinx-coroutines-core-native library does not support multi-threading so for the moment this version is broken until support is added, see issue https://github.com/Kotlin/kotlinx.coroutines/issues/462.

  ✓ **C** - Supports OpenMP through `#pragma omp`.